-All point lighting sources that may be introduced on a site in support of nighttime operations, at the onset and throughout all operations at an oil and gas site shall be screened and directed to prevent light or glare from passing beyond site boundaries.
+All point lighting sources that may be introduced onsite in support of nighttime operations, at the onset and throughout all operations at an oil and gas facility shall be screened and directed to prevent offsite spillover lighting effects.
 Outdoor lighting shall be restricted to only those lights that are required by Article VIII of this Code for lighting building exteriors and safety and security needs.